US jobless claims fall to 547,000, another pandemic low

 The Labor Department said Thursday that applications declined 39,000 from a revised 586,000 a week earlier.
 Weekly jobless claims are down sharply from a peak of 900,000 in early January.
 At the same time, they’re still far above the roughly 230,000 level that prevailed before the viral outbreak ripped through the economy in March of last year.

+“With 135 million Americans having received at least one dose of a COVID-19 vaccination and the economy opening up more each day, the number of job opportunities will continue to rise,” said James Knightley, chief international economist at ING, a European bank.

 About 17.4 million people were continuing to collect unemployment benefits in the week that ended April 3, up from 16.9 million in the previous week.
-Most of the increase occurred in two states, California and Texas.
+Most of the increase occurred in two states, California and Texas, which process their claims every other week.
 In California, recipients of a federal program for the long-term unemployed jumped nearly 50%, a sign that the state likely processed a backlog of claims that had been filed earlier.
-Other states, too, have been struggling with backlogs of applications.

-Still, the number of ongoing recipients has declined by about 2.3 million from early March, when the figure was 19.7 million — a sign that more people are being hired.
+Still, the number of ongoing recipients has declined by about 2.3 million from early March, when the figure was 19.7 million, evidence that more people are being hired.
 Some long-term unemployed may have also exhausted all their benefits.

-The overall job market is making steady gains.
+The overall job market has been making steady gains.
 Last month, the nation’s employers added 916,000 jobs, the most since August, in a sign that a sustained recovery is taking hold.
 The unemployment rate fell from 6.2% to 6%, well below the pandemic peak of nearly 15%.

 The number of available jobs has also jumped in recent weeks, leading many employers to complain that they can’t find enough workers despite still-high unemployment.
 Several factors may be keeping some of those out of work from searching for jobs.
-They include fears of contracting the virus, child care needs and the fact that a federal supplemental unemployment benefit of $300 a week, on top of state aid, means that some low-income workers can receive as much or more income from jobless benefits compared their former job.
+They include fears of contracting the virus, child care needs and the fact that a federal supplemental unemployment benefit of $300 a week, on top of state aid, means that some low-income workers can receive as much or more income from jobless benefits compared with their former job’s pay.

 The weekly data on applications for jobless aid is generally seen as a rough measure of layoffs because only people who have lost their jobs through no fault of their own are eligible.
 But during the pandemic, the numbers have become a less reliable barometer.